 - use cudnn (bool) If True, then this function uses cuDNN if available. - initialW (4-D array) Initial weight value.
-If None, then this function uses to initialize wscale.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - initial_bias (1-D array) Initial bias value.
+If None, then this function uses to initialize wscale. - initial_bias (1-D array) Initial bias value.
 If None, then this function uses to initialize bias.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value.

 The filter weight has four dimensions (c_I, c_O, k_H, k_W) which indicate the number of the number of input channels, output channels, height and width of the kernels, respectively.
 The filter weight is initialized with i.i.d.
-Gaussian random samples, each of which has zero mean and deviation $\sqrt{1/(c_Ik_Hk_W)}$ by default.
+Gaussian random samples, each of which has zero mean and deviation $\sqrt{1/(c_I k_H k_W)}$ by default.
 The deviation is scaled by wscale if specified.